 Philip Christopher, Executive Vice President of the Company, has been with the Company since 1970 and has held his current position since 1983.
-Prior thereto, he was Senior Vice President
+Prior thereto, he was Senior Vice President of the Company.
+Mr. Christopher also has been a director of the Company since 1973 and, in addition, serves as an officer and a director of most of the Company's operating subsidiaries.

 Charles M. Stoehr has been Chief Financial Officer of the Company since 1979 and was elected Senior Vice President in 1990.
 Mr. Stoehr has been a director of the Company since 1987.
 From 1979 through 1990, Mr. Stoehr was a Vice President of the Company.
 Patrick M. Lavelle has been a Vice President of the Company since 1982.
 In 1991, Mr. Lavelle was elected Vice President, with responsibility for marketing and selling the Company's automotive accessory and automotive sound line of products.
 Mr. Lavelle was elected to the Board of Directors in 1993.